stummjr/doc.scrapinghub.com/addons.rst

 Addons
 ======

-Addons allow to extend bot capabilities and configure them easily from the panel.
+Addons allow to extend bot capabilities and configure them easily from the *Dash*.
 Each addon provides a particular feature.
 There are two flavours of addons: builtin addons and user addons.
 Builtin addons are always enabled and cannot be disabled by users.

 Addons are very popular among Autoscraping users as a way of obtaining additional functionality without writing any code.
 Scrapy Cloud users often tend to write the extensions themselves.
 In fact, addons are no more than a fancy UI to configure `Scrapy`_ extensions.

 To put an addon to use, you have to:

     #.
-Add it to your project, by going to Settings -> Addons in the Scrapinghub panel.
+Add it to your project, by going to *Settings -> Addons* in the *Scrapinghub Dash*.
     #.
 Enable it.
 Some addons are enabled automatically when added, while others require configuring (e.g. editing ADDON_ENABLED setting).
-It should be clear from the addon page in the panel which case it is.
+It should be clear from the addon page in the Dash which case it is.

-You can also enable addons per spider, instead of project-wide, by going to the spider page in the panel, and adding the ADDON_ENABLED setting in the _Settings_ section of that spider.
+You can also enable addons per spider, instead of project-wide: select the spider in *Spiders* section, click *Settings* tab (next to *Details*), click ``+`` button in the corresponding Addon field to add a new entry and choose ``ADDON_ENABLED`` from the list of options.

 Autothrottle